albemiglio/AlbeMiglio/README.md

 Hey there!

-I am a graduate Software Engineer from Italy.
+I am a graduate AI & Software Engineer from Italy.

 I started my coding career in 2016 as a Java junior developer for Minecraft networks.
 Later in the years, I have made several freelance commissions and started the development of my own network, Novaverse, together with [@sgdc3](https://github.com/sgdc3).